petersem/dockerholics/compose-examples/network/README.md

 # Network - networking stack
 This will install and create containers for the following apps
-- Nginx Proxy Manager
+- Nginx Proxy Manager (reverse proxy)
 - openVPN (Requires configuration once created)
-- LibreSpeed
+- LibreSpeed (internal speed test)
+- Pi-Hole with Unbound (ad blocking)
+- Orbital-sync (Pi-hole primary to secondary sync)

 ### Folders
 The following folders should be created